cloud-bulldozer/e2e-benchmarking/workloads/network-perf/README.md

 The purpose of the network scripts is to run uperf workload on the Openshift Cluster.
 There are 5 types network tests:

-1. pod to pod using SDN: `export WORKLOAD=pod2pod`
+1. pod to pod using SDN: `WORKLOAD=pod2pod ./run.sh`
-2. pod to pod using SDN and network policy: `export WORKLOAD=pod2pod NETWORK_POLICY=true`
+2. pod to pod using SDN and network policy: `WORKLOAD=pod2pod NETWORK_POLICY=true ./run.sh`
-3. pod to pod using Hostnetwork: `export WORKLOAD=pod2pod HOSTNETWORK=true`
+3. pod to pod using Hostnetwork: `WORKLOAD=pod2pod HOSTNETWORK=true ./run.sh`
-4. pod to service: `export WORKLOAD=pod2svc`
+4. pod to service: `WORKLOAD=pod2svc ./run.sh`
-5. pod to pod using Multus (NetworkAttachmentDefinition needs to be provided)
+5. pod to pod using Multus (NetworkAttachmentDefinition needs to be provided): `./run_multus_network_tests_fromgit.sh`

 Running from CLI: